Asone/Ionic-3-Angular-5-Web3-Boilerplate/README.md

 The following repo provides a boilerplate for projects intended to be written with Ionic 3 & Angular 5.

-As there are many boilerplates for Ionic 3 and Angular 5, i couldnt find any satisfying repo providing a complete configuration as i would expect it personally, so here is my own.
+As there are many boilerplates for Ionic 3 and Angular 5 most of those didn't fit to my workflow as many bring little architecture and contextualization.

+Building a professional app is a complex workflow in which developpers often interact with poly-environments parameters, dependencies management, tests and documentation.

+The repo intends to fullfill the most common expectations found in the workflows to create a clone&go boilerplate as up-to-date as possible.

 # Install